chrissssss/java-docker-devcontainer/README.md

 - [ ] Check build steps in yml: seems like mvn is been run twice
 - [ ] Check for duplications in build steps definition
 - [ ] Slim down build yml by relying more on definitions in Dockerfile
+- [ ] Why does the trigger not run?